l7mp/learning-go/99-labs/01-setup/README.md

 ```
 > ✅ **Check**
 >
 > This command should print that Istio is configured correctly.
-> The last line of the output is usually the following:
+> The last line of the output is the following:
 > `✔ Istio is installed and verified successfully`

 ## Exercises